cjnimes/Angular-Hover-Service/README.md

     $scope.link.hover.text = '#FFFFFF';

-    // Set up service with the value to be updated when mouse is over the link. ngHover.set($scope, 'linkNormalText', 'link.normal.text');
+    // Set up service with the value to be updated when mouse is over the link.
+    // - $scope: here the service will be using $watch to see when a value is modified.
+    // - 'linkNormalText': an unique identifier assigned to this value.
+    // - 'link.normal.text': value inside $scope as you would write for $watch. ngHover.set($scope, 'linkNormalText', 'link.normal.text');

     // Service will be used also in the view.